Skip to content

 The cloud adds to the complexity by changing the types of identities you deal with.
 New non-person identities, such as service accounts, robotic process automations (RPAs), and Internet of Things (IoT) devices can access networks, systems, and software.

 For example, RPAs often streamline a business process by automating multiple manual tasks like making payments or approving invoices.
-Although RPAs may appear to minimize SoD risks, it only mitigates them when SoD controls are applied to the account executing the RPA.
+Although RPAs may appear to minimize SoD risks, it only mitigates them when Segregation of Duties controls are applied to the account executing the RPA.
 Additionally, human actors can write the RPA scripts — but if they shouldn’t be accessing the resources the RPA is acting upon, then you need to monitor the RPA’s access to ensure humans aren’t using the RPA to circumvent controls.

 Inability to Monitor Privileged Access